Vehicles of Russian peacekeepers continue moving freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, February 18.
-One passenger car and nine trucks of Russian peacekeepers [temporaily deployed near Azerbaijan’s Shusha] have driven along the Lachin-Khankendi road without any incidents, Trend reports from the scene.
+SHUSHA, Azerbaijan, February 19.
+Eight trucks of Russian peacekeepers [temporaily deployed near Azerbaijan’s Shusha] have driven along the Lachin-Khankendi road without any incidents, Trend reports from the scene.

 This once again proves that humanitarian vehicles can pass freely through the protest area, there are no obstacles for them.